 Useful points to remember:

-• When a rule is broken, criticize the action and not your children.
+- When a rule is broken, criticise the action and not your children.

 Finding assistance

 Would you like further, tailored assistance in addressing your child’s behavioural issues?
-Our trained child psychologists offer family therapy and individual counselling to assist in addressing many difficulties of life – no matter how small.
-If you feel stuck, please call Strategic Psychology to make a confidential appointment.
+Our trained child psychologists offer support and individual counselling to assist in addressing many difficulties of life – no matter how small.
+If you feel stuck, contact Strategic Psychology to make a confidential appointment.
 No referral is required unless you intend to claim a Medicare rebate.